I’m interested in becoming accredited

 - identified as persons of interest to police and law enforcement agencies

-Where a prospective organisation is a Commonwealth entity, assessment of access suitability will be considered under a memorandum of understanding (non-legally binding) arrangement.
+Where a prospective organisation is a Commonwealth entity, assessment of access suitability is considered under a memorandum of understanding (non-legally binding) arrangement.

 There are seven steps in the accreditation process: